GolnooshBabaei/safeaipackage/README.md

 # SAFE AI

 To fulfill trustworthiness, Artificial Intelligence (AI) methods need to be safe.
-SAFE referes to the four ethics in AI: robu__S__tness, __A__ccuracy, __F__airness, and __E__xplainability.
+SAFE referes to the four ethics in AI: robu<strong>Stness, __A__ccuracy, __F__airness, and __E__xplainability.
 In other words, a safe application of AI must satisfy four basic key-principles, summarised as: robustness, accuracy, fairness and  explainability.